Motion for leave to bring in a Bill (Standing Order No. 23)

 It is not only unconstitutional.
 It is untimely, at such a sensitive time in relations between the Westminster Government and the Northern Ireland Administration.
 It would completely undermine the substance and spirit of the Good Friday agreement, and it is unwanted.
 Northern Ireland is the most recent part of the UK to vote on abortion law, in 2016, and it voted by a clear majority to retain its law as it stands.
 The hon.
 Member for Kingston upon Hull North (Diana Johnson) quoted statistics in her support, but let us hear what the people of Northern Ireland said just last week when asked.
 Some 66% of women and 70% of 18 to 30-year-olds there said that Westminster should not dictate this change to them.

-If, however, the Province in time decide to change their law, that is for them, not for us here as MPs in Westminster to decide.
+If, however, the Province in time decides to change its law, that is for them, not for us here as MPs in Westminster to decide.
 Colleagues will no doubt recall the Secretary of State for Northern Ireland saying in the House recently:

 “The Government believe that the question of any future reform in Northern Ireland must be debated and decided by the people of Northern Ireland and their locally elected, and therefore accountable, politicians.”—[Official Report, 5 June 2018; Vol. 642, c.
 220.]